ismaeltovar/portfolio-site-discontinued2022/_posts/2022-5-24-every-falling-star.md

 ### Citation:

-McClelland, Susan, and Sungju Lee.
-Every Falling Star: The True Story of How i Survived and Escaped North Korea.
+McClelland, Susan, and Sungju Lee. *Every Falling Star: The True Story of How i Survived and Escaped North Korea*.
 HARRY N ABRAMS, 2016.